-Modules Teaching Hours

-MODULE- 1:Tachometric Survey
+MODULE- 1: Tachometric Survey

-Tachometric Survey: Stadia method-Principles, applications and limitations, distance measurement, anallactic lens, errors.
-Problems Non Stadia method-horizontal base subtense measurement, tangential method.
-Problems.
-10 Hours
+Tachometric Survey: Application and limitation, principles and methods, anallactic lens, reduction of stadia notes, errors.
+Problems

-MODULE- 2:Curve Ranging
+MODULE- 2: Curve Ranging

-Setting out curves on surface- Definition and elements of simple curve, Linear and angular methods, Problems Setting out of simple curves in underground- Linear and angular methods, requirements and functions of a transition curve.
-Problems 10 Hours
+Curve Ranging: Linear and angular methods of setting out of simple curves, requirements and functions of a transition curve.
+Problems

 MODULE- 3: Correlation Survey

-Correlation methods: Principles, procedures and limitations.
-Assumed Bearing, Weisback Triangle, Coplanning, Weisback quadrilateral, degree of accuracy.
+Correlation Survey: Principles, Classification, Methods, Shaft Plumbing, Assumed Bearing, Weisback Triangle, Coplanning, Weisback quadrilateral, Problems on correlation survey etc. and degree of accuracy.
 Problems.
-Underground Survey-Underground traversing, Shaft plumbing, transfer of levels, direction control, Problems.
-10 Hours

 MODULE- 4: Stope and Subsidence Survey

 Stope Surveying: Definition, purpose, methods: Tape triangulation, Ray, steeply dipping ore bodies, moderately dipping ore bodies, degree of accuracy.
-Subsidence Survey: Principles, method and degree of accuracy, underground traversing, setting out gradients in tunnels and adits, Mine plans and sections, duties and responsibilities of surveyors, care and precaution in storage, statutory responsibilities.
-10 Hours
+Subsidence Survey: Principles, method and degree of accuracy, underground traversing, setting out gradients in tunnels and adits, Mine plans and sections, duties and responsibilities of surveyors care and precaution in storage statutory responsibilities.

 MODULE- 5: Photogrammetry and Remote Sensing

-Photogrammetry : Introduction, Basic Principles, Definition, Photo theodolite and aerial camera, horizontal and vertical angles from terrestrial photograph, horizontal position of a point from photographic measurement for camera axis horizontal, elevation of a point by photographic measurement, determination of focal length of the lens.
-Problems Remote Sensing : Introduction, basic principle, idealized remote sensing 10 Hours
+Photogrammetry: Introduction, Basic Principles, Definition, horizontal and vertical angles from terrestrial photograph, horizontal position of a point from photographic measurement: camera axis horizontal, elevation of a point by photographic measurement, determination of focal length of the lens.
+Computation of length of line between points of different elevations from measurements of vertical photograph.

-system, electromagnetic energy and spectrum, wavelength regions and their applications in remote sensing, application of remote sensing.
+Remote Sensing: Introduction, basic principle, Idealized remote sensing system, electromagnetic energy and spectrum, wavelength regions and their applications in remote sensing, application of remote sensing.

-- 1. Ability to use optical means determine distance, elevation, area and volume.
-To set out baseline according to the rules and responsibilities of surveyor. - 2.
-To set out a curve and to locate the underground features through survey. - 3.
+1. Ability to use optical means determine distance, elevation, area and volume.
+To set out baseline according to the rules and responsibilities of surveyor.

+- 2. To set out a curve and to locate the underground features through survey. - 3.
 Determination of the reduced level in underground. - 4.
 Ability to determine the accuracy of the surveyed area.